vikasvelmurugan/calories-burnt-predictor/README.md

 # calories-burnt-predictor
-Predicting the amount of calories burnt.
+Predicting the amount of calories burnt using XGBoost Regressor.